Understanding Dementia Essay (Trinity Masters 1st Year)

-What dementia can mean and signify in today’s context to different citizens and groups, e.g. people with Mental Health issues or Intellectual Disability, will also be outlined and critiqued, in an explanatory way, with specific reference to the present day Irish context and towards the development of an official national strategy in today’s fragile economy.
+What dementia can mean and signify in today’s context to different citizens and groups, e.g. people with Mental Health issues or Intellectual Disability, will also be outlined and critiqued, in an explanatory way, with specific reference to the present day Irish context and the recent development of an official national strategy in today’s fragile economy.
 (Cahill et al 2012 and ASI 2012)

 The Medical Model understanding